redhat-cop/project-initialize-operator/README.md

 ## Example Workflow
-The project initialize operator will need to be running in the project-operator namespace before running the following example workslow.
+The Project Initialize Operator will need to be running in the project-operator namespace before running the following example workflow.

 ### Apply T-Shirt Size